Home > Blog > What does PCB Mean: PCB Functions and Designing 2022

 • Solder mask thickness

-A situation may arise in which even if the manufacturer is able to produce a board on a given stack, its cost will be much higher than the typical one, especially when it comes to a small series or a prototype.
+A situation may arise in which even if the manufacturer can produce a board on a given stack, its cost will be much higher than the typical one, especially when it comes to a small series or a prototype.
 Another approach is to select a generic stack from the manufacturer.

 Each PCB manufacturer has recommended solutions, the use of which ensures the minimum production cost.
 But in this case, you will have to select the geometry of the transmission lines for the available parameters, and this does not always suit the developer.
 Both approaches require the developer to work closely with the manufacturer.